bloovis/csup.mirror/www/crscope.md

 In each section, you can move from one line to another using the Down, Up, `C-n`, and `C-p` keys.

+In the search entry fields, you can use EMACS-style editing keys.
+In symbol searches, hit the `?` key to show partial matches in the search results, or hit `Enter` to perform a more precise search.

-In the search results section, hit the Enter key to run your editor on the selected file and jump to the selected line number.
+In the search results section, hit the `Enter` key to run your editor on the selected file and jump to the selected line number.
 You can also type the letter shown on the left column to run the editor on that file and line.

-In the search entry fields, you can use EMACS-style editing keys.
-Hit the ? key to show possible matches in the search results, or hit Enter to perform a more precise search.

 Press `C-d` at any point to quit.

 Press `C-c` at any point to toggle the "ignore case" flag.

+Press `C-q` at any point to toggle the "qualified match" flag.

+Crscope's search types are similar to those in cscope, but differ slightly in some ways.

+* **Find this symbol**: Search for a symbol, which may be a library, class, method definition, method call, C function, or the target of an assignment.

+* **Find this method**: Search for a method definition.

+* **Find calls by this method**: Search for all calls made by a method.

+* **Find calls to this method**: Search for all calls to a method.
+Operator methods like `+` are *not* displayed.

+* **Regexp search**: Perform a regular expression (`grep -E`) search.
+This is useful for finding all occurrences of a particular symbol that crscope wouldn't find with its "find this symbol" search, such as a parameter name.

+* **Non-regexp search**: Perform a fixed-string (`grep -F`) search.
+This is useful for finding arbitrary strings, or strings that include regular expression metacharacters like `[` or `?`, or symbols that contain the `?` character.

+* **File search**: Search for all filenames containing the specified string.
+  This is handy if you can't remember the exact name or full path for a particular file.

+* **Find assignments to this symbol**: Search for assignments to a particular symbol.

 ## Line-oriented interface